diodechain/website/collab_g5.md

   - title: No Servers, Only On Your Devices
     content: |
-      Diode keeps your family's data off third-party servers, it's stored and shared only across your own devices.
+      Diode keeps your family's data off third-party servers.
+Information is stored and shared only across your own devices.
 Photos, messages, and files never leave your private network, so you control exactly where information lives and who accesses it.
 Enjoy total privacy and security, powered by your devices and protected by decentralized technology.
   -

   - title: Better and More Secure
     content: |
       Unlike communication apps such as Signal and WhatsApp, Diode doesn't require phone numbers or personal identifiers.
 Your family connects privately without exposing contact details.
-Where Slack and Discord keep messages on centralized servers, Diode ensures all communication is end-to-end encrypted and stored only on your devices, so no one outside your group can ever access your conversations.
+Where the other apps keep messages on centralized servers, Diode ensures all communication is end-to-end encrypted and stored only on your devices.
+No one outside your group can ever access your conversations.
 ### Box: Our solutions
 solutions:
   animated: false